ronhe/rn-webview-rpc/README.md

 ```
 #### Install from a CDN
 ##### Install from a CDN automatically
-Let the React-Native `WebViewRpc` inject an HTML script tag to the website,
+Let the React-Native's `WebViewRpc` inject an HTML script tag to the website,
 by setting the `injectScriptTag` prop to `true`:
 ```javascript
 <WebViewRpc